 17.13.
 Counterparts.
 This Agreement may be executed in counterparts, each of which will be deemed an original and all of which together will be considered one and the same agreement.

-A. Information Related to Your Interaction with Intercom and the Offerings.
+A. Information Related to Your Interaction with Intercom and the Offerings and communicating the Offerings.

 Registration and Contact Information.
 We collect information about you when you (a) register to use the Services and (b) otherwise provide contact information to us via email, mail, or through our Offerings.
 This information you provide may include your username, first and last name, email address, mailing address or phone number.